dictyBase/Migration/deployment/argoevents.md

 Some important notes:

 - `id` is the ID of the webhook you created
-- `hook.port` needs to be the same as the gateway service
+- `hook.port` needs to be the same as the gateway service port
 - `hook.url` is the URL the gateway uses to register at GitHub
 - `apiToken` and `webHookSecret` both need their name and key from the K8s secret
 - `insecure` is the type of connection between the gateway and GitHub
 - `active` determines if notifications are sent when a webhook is triggered

 This example will create two events.
+You can add as many as you like by following the format used for the `dicty-stock-center` and `dicty-frontpage` examples.

 - Create a new yaml file (`github-event-source.yaml`).